(c) 2024 PillSync.com

 Primary Dysbetalipoproteinemia in Adults

-In a randomized, multicenter, double-blind crossover study, 32 adult patients (27 with є2/є2 and 4 with apo E mutation [Arg145Cys] with primary dysbetalipoproteinemia entered a 6-week dietary lead-in period on the NCEP Therapeutic Lifestyle Change (TLC) diet.
+In a randomized, multicenter, double-blind cross-over study, 32 adult patients (27 with є2/є2 and 4 with apo E mutation [Arg145Cys] with primary dysbetalipoproteinemia entered a 6-week dietary lead-in period on the NCEP Therapeutic Lifestyle Change (TLC) diet.
 Following dietary lead-in, patients were randomized to a sequence of treatments for 6 weeks each: rosuvastatin 10 mg followed by rosuvastatin 20 mg or rosuvastatin 20 mg followed by rosuvastatin 10 mg.
 Rosuvastatin tablets reduced non-HDL-C (primary end point) and circulating remnant lipoprotein levels.
 Results are shown in the table below.

-Table 15: Lipid-modifying Effects of Rosuvastatin tablets 10 mg and 20 mg in Adult Patients with Primary Dysbetalipoproteinemia (Type III hyperlipoproteinemia) After Six Weeks by Median Percent Change (95% CI) from Baseline (N=32)
+Table 15: Lipid-Modifying Effects of Rosuvastatin Tablets 10 mg and 20 mg in Adult Patients with Primary Dysbetalipoproteinemia (Type III hyperlipoproteinemia) After Six Weeks by Median Percent Change (95% CI) from Baseline (N=32)

 Hypertriglyceridemia in Adults

-Table 16: Lipid-Modifying Effect of Rosuvastatin tablets in Adult Patients with Primary Hypertriglyceridemia After Six Weeks by Median (Min, Max) Percent Change from Baseline to Week 6
+Table 16: Lipid-Modifying Effect of Rosuvastatin Tablets in Adult Patients with Primary Hypertriglyceridemia After Six Weeks by Median (Min, Max) Percent Change from Baseline to Week 6

 16 How Supplied/storage And Handling